Utah State Route 158: History

 The road from Eden Junction (SR-39 at Pineview Dam) north to Liberty was added to the state highway system in 1933 as a southern segment of State Route 163, and was transferred to State Route 162 in 1935.
 In 1955, SR-162 was extended north to the forest boundary, and truncated back to Liberty again in 1963.
 In 1965, SR-162 was extended north from Liberty to Avon, ending at the southern terminus of SR-163.
 In order to maintain continuity in the state highway system, SR-162 absorbed SR-163 the following year, resulting in SR-162 stretching from Eden Junction through Liberty to Hyrum.

 In 1969, SR-162's northern end was moved back south to Liberty.
 In the process, the road from Liberty to Paradise was removed from the state highway system, and the road from Paradise to Hyrum was re-designated as part of State Route 165.
 As part of the same redesignation, the so-called "Eden Bypass", a short, 0.57 mi road providing a shorter connection between SR-162 and the town of Eden was added to SR-162 as a spur/leg.
 Also in 1969, State Route 166 was added to the state highway system, designated as the road from SR-39 at Huntsville north and east around Pineview Reservoir to SR-162 in Eden (the northern end of SR-166 was the road bypassed by the south leg of SR-162).
 In 1975, the "Eden Bypass" section of SR-162 was split off and redesignated as State Route 89 and renumbered as State Route 169 two years later in the 1977 Utah state route renumbering, essentially swapping route numbers with former Utah State Route 169 which followed the alignment of US-89 between Salt Lake City and the north end of Bountiful.

-These highways remained unchanged until 1990, when UDOT recommended the road from the intersection of SR-162 and SR-166 to the parking lot at Powder Mountain be added to the state highway system in exchange for deleting SR-166, SR-169, and part of SR-162.
+These highways remained unchanged until 1990, when Utah Department of Transportation (UDOT) recommended the road from the intersection of SR-162 and SR-166 to the parking lot at Powder Mountain be added to the state highway system in exchange for deleting SR-166, SR-169, and part of SR-162.
 As a result, the portion of SR-162 north of the SR-162/SR-166 intersection was removed from the state highway system, along with all of SR-166 and SR-169, while the remainder of SR-162 was redesignated as State Route 158 along with the aforementioned road to Powder Mountain.
 The route has remained unchanged since.